giovannamoeller/solving-problems-python/README.md

 # Solving Problems with Python
-Solving problems from LeetCode and AlgoExpert using Python language.
+Solving problems from LeetCode using Python language.

 ## Problems Solved